 - Returning from an absence

-Academic Advising and Exploration Services, the academic advising team within the Student Success Centre, is specifically designated for the students described below.
+Central Academic Advising, the academic advising team within the Office of the Registrar, is specifically designated for the students described below.

 - Students looking to change their major and/or explore adding a minor to their degree